 Koreans have immigrated to the United States for over 100 years.
 There were 462 Koreans in the United States in 1910.
-According to the U.S. Census Bureau, as of 2010, there are about 1.7 million Koreans residing in the United States.
-Considering that there were just over 350,000 Koreans in the U.S. in 1980, this is an impressive increase.
-We are the fifth largest Asian American subgroup in the U.S., and the U.S. is the second largest country with home of Korean immigrants and their descendants after China.
-Out of 1.7 million Korean Americans, 1.1 million were born outside of U.S.
+According to the U.S. Census Bureau, as of 2010, there are about 1.7 million Koreans residing in the United States, making us the fifth largest Asian American group.
+Almost 65% of Korean Americans were born outside of U.S.

-Unfortunately, Koreans and our lives are not well understood because data sources that can represent Koreans are scarce.
-Often, large-scale surveys are conducted in languages other than Korean and include very few Koreans in the data set.
+Unfortunately, Korean Americans and our lives are not well understood because of lacking data sources.
+Often, data are not collected in Korean language and include very few Koreans, making it extremely difficult to obtain meaningful statistics.
 Hence, the policy is limited in incorporating our needs and aspirations.

 Our study aims to collect data from a total of 800 Korean Americans, particularly those born outside of the U.S., to examine how our community members are with their health and life and how to improve data collection method for our community.
 Everything, including questionnaires and study websites, is prepared in both Korean and English to eliminate linguistic barrier.